CAROL TRIFFLE | Artistic Co-Director, Founding Member

 JERRY MOUAWAD | Artistic Co-Director, Founding Member

 Jerry studied the teachings of Jacques Lecoq at the Hayes-Marshall School of Theatre Arts.
 After co-founding in 1979 with Carol Triffle Imago Theatre, he went on to collaborate with her for 14 years creating mask pieces before exploring experimental theatre.
 He staged two works by Richard Foreman Samuel's Major Problems and Symphony of Rats.
 He has adapted magical realism literature for the stage incorporating multimedia, puppetry and stage illusion in Verdad (in collaboration with Triffle) and Half Light.
-Modern classic adaptations include Blood Wedding, The Imaginary Invalid, Exit the King and Uncle Vanya.
+Modern classic adaptations include Blood Wedding, The Imaginary Invalid, Exit the King, Uncle Vanya.
 His adaptation of Sartre's No Exit on a moving stage played at American Repertory Theatre and Hartford Stage Company.
 He has staged work for BodyVox, The Portland Opera and The Oregon Symphony.
 The United States premiere of Caryl Churchill's A Number was directed by Jerry at Imago Theatre.
 His series of original silent works titled "Opera Beyond Words" include; Apis, or the Taste of Honey; The Cuban Missile Crisis; Tick Tack Type; Stage Left Lost and Zugzwang.
-His recent Pinter productions include The Lover (2013) and The Caretaker (2014) On Broadway he co-directed with Triffle FROGZ (2000, 2002) and ZooZoo (2010.)
+His recent Pinter productions include The Lover (2013) and The Caretaker (2014) and The Homecoming (2014).
+Combining clown theatre with Thorton Wilder, he created an evening titled Pimento & Pullman (2014) On Broadway he co-directed with Triffle FROGZ (2000, 2002) and ZooZoo (2010.)
 He has appeared as actor in Triffle's original works Ajax, Ginger's Green, Oh Lost Weekend, Missing Mona, The Dinner, Simple People, Backs Like That and Splat.
-Awards include Oregon Arts Commission Fellowship, Portland Theater Guild Fellowship, Best Director by the Independent Reviewers of New England, the New York Dance Film Award, and Portland Theatre awards for acting, light design, choreography, and best original play..
+Awards include Oregon Arts Commission Fellowship, Portland Theater Guild Fellowship, Best Director by the Independent Reviewers of New England, the New York Dance Film Award, and Portland Theatre awards for acting, light design, choreography, and best original play...

 Contact Jerry at: email@example.com